 - For the best image quality, we suggest you check the resolution that your laptop is sending to the projector.
 Most projectors will scale almost any resolution to fit the screen, but the clarity of the image will be best when the projector is running at its native resolution.

-On Windows PCs, you can use the application AirParrot available at http://www.airsquirrels.com/airparrot/.
-Trial versions are available, and you may also contact CAEN for assistance with obtaining a license.
+Instructors using a Windows PC (or other non-Apple device) can connect to Apple TV using the same method as Apple users, but must first launch the AirParrot application.
+Trial versions are available at https://www.airsquirrels.com/airparrot, and you may also contact CAEN for assistance with obtaining a license.

-Current classroom projectors use either 1024 x 768 or 1920 x 1200 as the native resolution.
-Rooms with the higher, wide screen resolution are indicated as "(HD)" on the List of All Classrooms page.
+Current classroom projectors use 1920 x 1200 as the native resolution.
+Rooms with a higher, widescreen resolution are indicated as “(HD)” on the List of All Classrooms page.
 If offered a choice of refresh rates, select 60 Hz.
 The resolution setting can be changed on your laptop by following the steps below.

 For Windows Users: